A pot of U.N. money. Risk-taking officials. A sea of questions.

 “I was truly used,” Zampolli said.

-Singing About the Ocean
+Singing about the ocean

 The U.N. declined to say how — out of all the world’s environmental groups — it had chosen Daisy Kendrick’s group for such a large grant.
 She had set up her New York-based group as a nonprofit a year earlier but never obtained approval from the IRS for a tax exemption as a charity.